omakoleg/typescript-practices/docs/index.md

 ## Typescript Practices

-This is opinionated documentation giving introduction into `typescript` and more.
+This is opinionated documentation giving introduction into `typescript`language and beyond.

-Idea of this creation is to give fast onboarding and knowledge refresh for the most commonly used approaches and practices in day-to-day work.
+Idea of its creation is to give fast onboarding and knowledge refresh for the commonly used approaches and practices in day-to-day work.

 ### Typescript Introduction